RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 1. input validation, which validates the `.in` file for every test case, typically for syntax, format, correctness, and range,
 2. answer validation, which validates the `.ans` file for every test case, typically for syntax, format, and ranges, but not for correctness,
-3. ouput validation, which checks correctness and running time for the output of every submission.
+3. output validation, which checks correctness and running time for the output of every submission.

 Input and answer validation run on the _files_ in `data/*`; their purpose is to ensure problem quality.
 Output validation runs on the output of the author submissions in `submissions` (and eventually on solver submissions when the problem is hosted on a judge system);
 the purpose of output validation is to check correctness of _submissions_.